hcchengithub/peforth/README.md

     pip install peforth

-If you were participating the development of peforth project or playing with it with your experiments, after once installed, you can run setup.bat at the project root directory to update your new code into the peforth package so ```import peforth``` gets your modified code.
+If you were participating the development of peforth project or if you were playing with it with your experiments, after once installed, you can run setup.bat at the project root directory to update your new code into the peforth module so ```import peforth``` will get your latest code.

 # Hello World!